 - search online for NHS treatment for tennis elbow near you

 Preventing tennis elbow

-It's not always easy to avoid getting tennis elbow, although not putting too much stress on the muscles and tendons surrounding your elbow will help prevent the condition getting worse.
+It's not always easy to avoid getting tennis elbow, for instance if it was caused by something you do at work.
+Not putting too much stress on the muscles surrounding your elbow will help prevent the condition from getting worse.

-If your tennis elbow is caused by an activity that involves placing repeated strain on your elbow joint, such as tennis, changing your technique may alleviate the problem.
+If your tennis elbow is caused by a sport such as tennis or other activity that puts a repeated strain on your elbow joint, changing your technique may ease the problem.